epfldata/SimulationEngine/README.md

 ```python
 env.solo_training(train_input, train_output, training_hyper_parameters=None)
 ```
-Both `train_input` and `train_output` have to follow [the general 'data' structure](##the-general-'data'-structure) for inputs and outputs.
+Both `train_input` and `train_output` have to follow [the general data structure](##the-general-data-structure) for inputs and outputs.
 If you want to manually set hyper parameters for training, the `training_hyper_parameters` should be a dictionary, where its keys are agents and the values are dictionaries containing the values for hyper parameters.
 The possible hyper parameters to be passed are `batch_size` and `epochs`.

 #### Group Training
 In the second approach (group training) all agents are trained together.
 This means that we try to update all weights of different networks simultaneously according to the loss function computed from the aggregated outputs.